DevX-Cipher/WinToMacApps/README.md

-# Cross Compile macOS Executables on Windows with CMake + Clang
+# Cross-Compile macOS Apps (CLI + GUI) on Windows with Clang & CMake

 This project demonstrates how to cross-compile a simple macOS executable on Windows using Clang, CMake, and Ninja.